TechBrenda/react-redux-react-router-es6/README.md

 ### Test Redux Store

 Testing the store is an integration test.
 It tests the integration of the action creators, store, and reducer.

+## Production Build

+In development, `npm start` runs the code out of the `src` directory.

+For production, the code needs to be published with one file each for HTML, CSS, and JavaScript.
+These files will be provided to the web client to load the page in the browser.
+The command `npm build` will create these files in minified form and place them in the `build` directory.
+That `build` directory can be then be deployed to a web server for hosting.

+The goal for production is to bundle the application into three files within the `build` directory:

+- index.html
+- bundle.js
+- styles.css

+Production build process:

+- Lint and run tests
+- Bundle and minify JS and CSS
+- Generate JS and CSS sourcemaps
+- Exclude dev-specific concerns (such as PropType validation)
+- Build React in production mode
+- Generate bundle report - see app's size and list what packages are in the build
+- Run the build on a local webserver

+In webpack config, loaders run from the bottom up.
+This means `postcss-loader` will load before `css-loader`.

+The web server that hosts the app production code needs to direct all requests to index.html so that React Router can handle all requests.

+Add the build folder to `.gitignore`.
+There is no need to check this content into source control since it is dynamically generated.
+If you have need to versions deployments to production, use a deployment repository, not Git.

+### Scripts in package.json

+The `package.json` scripts section uses a convention where naming a script after another script with the prefix of `pre-` or `post-` will automatically run that script before (pre) or after (post) the base script.
+That is why these pre- and post- scripts are defined but do not appear to be used anywhere.

+Scripts may call other scripts.
+Use `run-p` to run several scripts in parallel.
+Remember, you only need to call the base script and any pre- or post- scripts named after the base script will be called in the correct order.

+Scripts may be named with a colon to associate a task with an action.
+This naming convention is used for helper scripts that will be run in a pre- or post- script.
+The name of the base script that the helper script should be run with would be the "action" while the specific purpose of helper would be the "task".

+The order of task and action should be determined by readability.
+For example, the `start` script is used to start the app in development mode.
+There are two helper scripts associated named `start:dev` and `start:api`.
+In contrast, the `build` script has two helper scripts named `clean:build` and `serve:build`.
+The action is "build" but in the helper scripts, the action is treated as more of a noun than a verb.
+The idea is to use the colon to associate the base action with a single word that describes what the helper script does.
+There is no single set of logic to determine this naming convention.